POSITION: ENGINEERING TECHNICIAN I

 - Computer applications related to the work, including computer-aided drafting (AutoCAD) concepts and applications and Geographical Information System (GIS).

 - English usage, grammar, spelling, vocabulary, and punctuation.

-- Make accurate mathematic computations.
+- Make accurate arithmetic, financial and statistical computations.

 - Use English effectively to communicate in person, over the telephone and in writing.